 Etiquette is especially important when visiting other dojos.
 Always ask your Sensei’s permission before visiting another dojo.
 Visit only when Harbor Dojo is not practicing.
-When Harbor is practicing you are expected to attend our parctices.
-When visiting other dojos please remember that you are a guest representing Harbor Judo dojo.
+When Harbor is practicing you are expected to attend our practices.
+When visiting other dojos please remember that you are a guest representing Harbor Judo Dojo.
 The following rules should be observed when visiting:

 1. Be on time